Wolff-H/wolff-h.github.io.v2.source/en/tools/drag-scroll.md

 ## Movement

+With option `movement`, you can define how the dragscroll movement will be.

 ### Lock axis
 Dragscroll behavior will only take place on x-axis, y-axis, or both (will not scroll at all).